ericvicenti/rn-sample/ReadME.md

 ### Contributions and Maintenance

-This was created as a demo for React-Europe 2016.
+This was created as a demo for [my talk at React-Europe 2016](https://www.youtube.com/watch?v=dOSwHABLvdM).

 PRs are welcomed, and issues can be used for discussion, but there is no long-term maintenance plan.